Navid-Ishaq/az104-enterprise-labs/05_Create_a_Storage_Account/01-real-world-scenario.md

 ### 🎊 Final Congratulations! 🎊

-**"You didn’t just follow steps — you made decisions like a real cloud professional."**
+🌸 "You didn’t just follow steps — you made decisions like a real cloud professional."
-**"Every storage container you built, every file you uploaded — it all added up to real skills."**
+🌼 "Every storage container you built, every file you uploaded — it all added up to real skills."
-**"The cloud isn't just a place.
+💐 "The cloud isn't just a place.
 It's a mindset.
-And now, you're thinking like an Azure hero."**
+And now, you're thinking like an Azure hero."
 🌟 **Well done.
 Keep going.
 Your cloud journey has only just begun.** 🌟